David A. Wright

 David Austin Wright is an American businessman, politician, and energy policy advisor, and member of the Nuclear Regulatory Commission for the remainder of a five-year term expiring on June 30, 2025 after being nominated by President Donald Trump in May 2017 and again in January 2020 and confirmed by the United States Senate.
-On January 20, 2025, President Trump designated him as the NRC's Chairman.
+President Trump designated him as Chairman of the NRC on January 20, 2025 until June 30, 2025.
+He was designated again from July 31, 2025 to January 8, 2026.

 Education

 Wright was born in Charlotte, North Carolina.
 He graduated from Irmo High School in 1973.
 In 1977, he graduated from Clemson University, where he received a B.A. in political science and communications and was a member of the cross country team.